tc3oliver/FreeRoute-RAG-Infra/CONTRIBUTING.md

 ## Dependabot

 Dependency updates are automated via .github/dependabot.yml.
-- Schedules weekly checks for GitHub Actions, pip (root and api-gateway), and Dockerfiles.
+- Schedules weekly checks for GitHub Actions, pip (root and services/gateway), and Dockerfiles.
 - PRs will be labeled with dependencies category.

 ## Commit messages & PRs